mvillalbao/mvillalbao/README.md

 ### 👋 Hey there!
 My name is Matias Villalba
 I'm an undergrad Economics major at Universidad del Pacífico in Lima, Perú.
-Interested in Data Science, academia, and research, specially in topics related to social development and political economy.
+Interested in Research, Academia, and Data Science, especially in its applications on topics related to Social Development and Political Economy.

 <!--
 **mvillalbao/mvillalbao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.